kh4vv/Coursera/Google_DataScience/Readme.md

 Throughout this program, you will explore concepts and scenarios that will help you grow your knowledge and skills as a data professional.

-Get Started with Python — Discover how the programming language Python can power your data analysis.
-Learn core Python concepts, such as data types, functions, conditional statements, loops, and data structures.

 Go Beyond the Numbers: Translate Data into Insights — Learn the fundamentals of data cleaning and visualizations and how to reveal the important stories that live within data.

 The Power of Statistics — Explore descriptive and inferential statistics, basic probability and probability distributions, sampling, confidence intervals, and hypothesis testing.